| User

 applets you can add and remove.
 Thankfully,

 this is easy to fix.
+To dramatically expand

 the list of applications you can remove